-- To ensure that there are clear procedures for learners to enable them to enquire, question or appeal against an assessment decision. - That any appeal is recorded and documentation is retained for 18 months following the resolution of the appeal. - That the Head of Centre facilitates the learner's ultimate right of appeal to Pearson, once the centre's appeal procedure is exhausted. - Stage 1 INFORMAL: learner consults with assessor within a period of 2 weeks following the assessment decision, to discuss an assessment decision.
-If unresolved, then the issues are documented before moving to stage 2. - Stage 2 REVIEW: review of assessment decisions by the Internal Verifier.
+- there are clear procedures for learners to enable them to enquire, question or appeal against an assessment decision. - any appeal is recorded and documentation is retained for 18 months following the resolution of the appeal. - the Head of Centre facilitates the learner's ultimate right of appeal to Pearson, once the centre's appeal procedure is exhausted.

+Stage 1 - INFORMAL: learner consults with assessor within a period of 2 weeks following the assessment decision, to discuss an assessment decision.
+If unresolved, then the issues are documented before moving to stage 2.

+Stage 2 - REVIEW: review of assessment decisions by the Internal Verifier.
 Learner notified of findings and agrees or disagrees, in writing, with outcome within a period of 1 week.
 If unresolved, move to stage 3.